Agency Vs. Freelancer: How To Decide

 For most businesses that want results, hiring an agency is going to be the biggest bang for your buck.

 The reality is, most projects you hire outside help for are going to be multifaceted.
-This means that a freelancer will typically not be able to provide you the services that you need.
+This means that a freelancer will typically not be able to provide you the full scope of services that you need.
 An agency, meanwhile, has both the experience and expertise needed to give you results.

-Interested in hearing how we can help you?
+Interested in hearing how we can help you meet your marketing goals?